Football coaches are invited to join the UMass coaching staff for this great weekend.

 Head coach Charley Molnar invites coaching staffs to attend this three day event

-A veteran collegiate coach with 34 years of experience, Dave Sollazzo joins Charley Molnar's staff as the assistant head coach and defensive line coach.
-Of his extensive coaching career, 13 of those were spent at Maryland where he helped the Terps reach eight bowl games.
+A veteran collegiate coach with 35 years of experience, Dave Sollazzo joined the UMass football program as the assistant head coach and the leader of the defensive line in 2012.
+Of his extensive coaching career, 13 of those seasons were spent at Maryland where he helped the Terps reach eight bowl games.

-Sollazzo joins UMass after spending the 2011 season coaching the defensive line at former CAA rival Villanova where the Wildcats led the conference in rushing defense.
+Sollazzo moved to UMass after spending the 2011 season coaching the defensive line at former CAA rival Villanova, where the Wildcats led the conference in rushing defense.

 Prior to that, he spent 10 seasons at the University of Maryland as the defensive line coach and served as the Terrapin recruiting coordinator for his final five years in College Park.
-During his last four years at Maryland, the Terps signed 72 student-athletes ranked among the top 100 nationally at their positions, including 17 All-Americans.
+During his last four years at Maryland, the Terps signed 72 student-athletes ranked among the top 100 nationally at their positions, including 17 All-Americans and 56 all-state selections.

-Between his coaching and recruiting at Maryland, Sollazzo helped several individual players achieve at the highest levels.
+During his career at Maryland, Sollazzo helped several individual players achieve at the highest levels.

 In 2010, he guided defensive lineman Joe Vellano to second team All-ACC honors and helped the Terps to the second biggest turn around in the country going from 2-10 in 2009 to 9-4 in 2010.
 Maryland closed out the 2010 campaign with a victory over East Carolina in the Military Bowl.